21 Dec World’s Largest Plasma Injector Brings Commercial Fusion Energy a Step Closer

 “Our PI3 test program takes the record-breaking performance achieved on our smaller plasma injectors and scales it up to a size and power similar to that which we’ll be deploying as part of our fusion demonstration plant,” said Chief Technology Officer Michael Delage.
 “General Fusion’s plasma injector technology will deliver plasma fuel into a compression chamber where it can be rapidly heated to ignition conditions, releasing energy.
 This is analogous to a diesel engine, but in our case, the hydrogen fuel coming out of the injector is 5 million degrees Celsius and will be heated by compression to 150 million degrees Celsius, the temperature required for plasma to burn in a fusion reaction.”
 PI3 will demonstrate the plasma injection part of the process, and its performance will be fine-tuned over the coming months to meet the specifications required for the demonstration facility.

 Industry leading General Fusion is the only company currently developing a facility to demonstrate the complete end-to-end capability to produce electricity from fusion energy.
 This machine will be power plant size in order to confirm technology performance at commercial scale, but without the complexity of being a power generation facility.
 The company’s demonstration plant will combine both the plasma injection and the compression aspects of General Fusion’s unique technology solution.
-The facility is intended to demonstrate fusion energy conditions and refine the economics of overall power production using the company’s technology – the critical transition milestones to full commercialization.
+The facility is intended to demonstrate fusion energy conditions and of overall power production using the company’s technology – the critical transition milestones to full commercialization.

 Plasma, a superheated and ionized gas, is what gives neon signs and fluorescent light bulbs their glow.
 The unique properties of plasma enable it to be efficiently heated to extremely high temperatures and harnessed to produce fusion energy.